rtiangha/Lemonade/README.md

 Actually, the emulator is having GPL issues, so we won't continue it's development until we fix all issues related with GPL.
 We never wanted any problem with another devs (specifically, [@PabloMK7](https://github.com/PabloMK7)).

-Pls, reditors on twitter people, stop making our project looking bad.
+Pls, these people that are hating into us because this, stop making our project looking bad.
 We already talked with PabloMK7 and we will fix the unexpected issues as well.

 **Lemonade is an open source and experimental emulator, that emulates the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**